WorldHealthOrganization/Excess_mortality_COVID19/README.md

 ## Directories
 * **Expected/** contains R scripts for predicting expected mortality estimates for each year and age/sex categories over 2020-2022, on the basis of pre-pandemic 2000-2019 estimated death counts from *WHO Global Health Estimates*.
 * **Observed/** contains R scripts for predicting observed mortality estimates for countries with and without reported data for each year and age/sex categories over 2020-2022.
-Please refer to the Section 5 of the Methods document for more details.
 * **Excess/** contains R scripts for calculating the final excess mortality estimates.

 ## Workflow